violet-eco/violet-eco.github.io/docs/concepts/applications.md

 # What are applications?
-*Applications* are the way the operating system processes software.
+*Applications* are the primary way to run software in Violet.
+They are responsible for executing code and providing functionality to the users.

 - [What are applications?](#what-are-applications)
   - [How applications work?](#how-applications-work)